thesephist/dotink/content/posts/pi-by-riemann-sum.md

 Pi at Riemann sum of 1000000: 3.14159265 (1477ms)
 ```

-which, whie pretty slow to compute due to my language choice, is a respectable approximation of \\( \pi \\) for most practical uses.
+which, while pretty slow to compute due to my language choice, is a respectable approximation of \\( \pi \\) for most practical uses.